 We will have age group awards (18-29, 30-39, 40-49, 50-59, 60-69, 70+) for the 50km, 100km and 160km and each overall male and female age group winner will receive a beautiful wooden age group award.Will my name be on my bib?

-We will print your name on your bib but you will have to register before July 1st.How are you tracking the runners?
+We will print your name and the flag of your nationality on your bib, but you must register before August 1st.How do you track the runners?

-If you are already registered and you want to either upgrade or downgrade your registration then you can do that until July 1st.
-If you downgrade your registration, for example from the 160KM to the 100KM, we will not be able to refund you the difference of the entry fee.
-If you upgrade your registration, like from the 50KM to the 100KM, then we will charge you the price difference.
-Runner will not be able to change their race distance after July 1st - no exceptions!What is the refund policy?
+If you are already registered and would like to upgrade or downgrade your registration, you have until July 15th to do so.
+If you downgrade your registration, for example from the 160km to the 100km, we will not be able to refund you the difference of the entry fee.
+If you upgrade your registration, like from the 50km to the 100km, then we will charge you the price difference.
+Runners will not be able to change their race distance after July 15th - no exceptions!What is the refund policy?

-We will not ask for a medical certificate from our runners if they want to run the Swiss Alps 100.What about insurance?
+We do not ask our runners for a medical certificate if they want to run the Swiss Alps 100.What about insurance?

-Evacuation by helicopter are not free in Switzerland and the race organization will make the choice of evacuation of an injured runner.
-For that reason we highly recommend that each race participant should have personal accident insurance sufficient to cover the cost of search and rescue Switzerland.
-The insurance policy must be valid at least for the duration of the race.Have more questions?
+Evacuation by helicopter is not free in Switzerland and in 2019 we had to evacuate a runner which cost him CHF7'000.
+The decision to evacuate an injured runner is made by the race organization.
+For this reason, we strongly recommend that each runner has a personal accident insurance policy that covers the costs of search and rescue in Switzerland.
+The insurance must be valid at least for the duration of the race.Have more questions?